Trimsku/AsciiMachine/README.md

 The engine for create ascii games
 AsciiMachine tested on Linux.

-Project has got small std alternatives, i.e:
+Project has got small std alternatives and wrappers, i.e:
 2. astd::container, (std::vector alternative).
 3. astd::Clock, getEllapsedTime(), and restart().